lootie/Multitaper.jl/docs/src/univariate.md

 adaptive weighting.

-A note on plotting: if you are using Plots.jl there are pre-loaded recipes that make plotting of MtSpec structs completely trivial.
-Simply plot your MtSpec structs as if they were vectors, and you'll get a bunch of preformatting for free.
+A note on plotting: if you are using Plots.jl there are pre-loaded recipes that make plotting of MTSpectrum structs completely trivial.
+Simply plot your MTSpectrum structs as if they were vectors, and you'll get a bunch of preformatting for free.
 Consult the jupyter notebooks for examples of some of the recipes.